supa2/Automaton/Timers-&-Counters.md

 ### void set( uint32_t v ) ###

-Sets a timer of counter to a value.
+Sets a timer or counter to a value.

 ```c++
 timer1.set( 10000 );  // Set timer to a 10 seconds delay